jkehler/playlab_challenge/README.md

-Paylab Developer Challenge
+Playlab Developer Challenge
 ==========================

-> Usage: python parser.py sample.log
+> Python Usage: python parser.py sample.log

-Tested with Python 2.7 and Python 3.4.
-No external dependances are needed.
+> Ruby Usage: ruby parser.rb sample.log

+Python scripts have been tested with version 2.7 and 3.4

+Ruby scripts have been tested with 2.2.2

+No external dependences are needed for both Python and Ruby